orra-dev/orra/README.md

 # 🪡Orra

 Move beyond simple Crews and Agents.
-Orra helps you build production-ready multi-agent applications that handle complex real-world interactions, orchestrating your services and agents with built-in reliability and intelligent reasoning — across any language or agent framework.
+Build production-ready multi-agent applications that handle complex real-world interactions.
+Orra orchestrates your services and agents with built-in reliability and intelligent reasoning — across any language or agent framework.

 Prototype rapidly today, scale to production tomorrow.
 No complex infrastructure required.